 (left) New soul plate. (right) Blank anti-rocker frame.

 Most of the time, the process starts with a budget.
 From there, you make prioritized decisions based on what the product needs to do.
-Next, go to market strategy, which is how you will release the product to the market.
-Then you begin sketches, 2D drawings in Illustrator/photoshop, followed by 3D design, 3D printing testing, maybe back to more sketches, 3D design, and 3D print testing.
-Once the 3D printed designs are dialed in you, make pre-production samples, making sure things work in a finalized form.
+Next, go to market strategy, which is how you will release the product.
+Then, you begin sketching 2D drawings in Illustrator/Photoshop, followed by 3D design and 3D printing testing.
+Maybe you can go back to more sketches, 3D design, and 3D print testing.
+Once the 3D printed designs are dialed in, you make pre-production samples, ensuring things work in a finalized form.
 In re-production, you test all the different sizes, and once that is dialed, you are doing the final production.
 Somewhere towards the end of the process, you dial in graphics and box designs.
 That’s the general method.
-Sometimes the design process goes back to the start of the process if testing goes bad.
-It’s important to be super organized and have a method, or you end up wasting time and money.
+Sometimes, the design process goes back to the start of the process if testing goes bad.
+It’s important to be super organized and have a method, or you waste time and money.

 How will this skate be different from previous Rollerblade aggressive skates?

 We have the best team possible behind it.
 I’ve been working directly with Kyle Sola.
 Kyle is a ripping skater and industrial designer.
 Ronnie Kuliecza is the international product manager; he’s worked at RB for a long time and has tons of experience.
 Ronnie has an eagle eye for the details.
 Small details can make or break a skate.
 The International Brand Director Jeremy Stonier is backing us.
-He is the big boss of RB; he knows how important a good street skate is for the RB brand.
-Stephen Charrier is our International Sales and Marketing Manager; he has 25+ years in the game of selling skates.
-Sven Boekhorst has skated every RB aggressive skate since day one.
+He is the big boss of RB; he knows how vital a good street skate is for the RB brand.
+Stephen Charrier is our International Sales and Marketing Manager with 25+ years of experience selling skates.
+Sven Boekhorst has skated every RB-aggressive skate since day one.
 His input is gold.
-Sami Raimann has worked for RB for over 30 years in Europe.
+Sami Raimann has worked for RB in Europe for over 30 years.
 He’s got good ideas on how to sell creatively and market products.
 Our crew is stacked with experience.

-We also have had an open timeline.
+We also have an open timeline.
 The product will come out when the product is dialed enough to come out.
 We’re not following the traditional timeline or development procedure.
-The first production will be super limited on purpose; this way, we can make changes before making all the sizes.
+The first production will be super limited on purpose, so we can make changes before making all the sizes.
 We’ve involved our fans on Instagram.
-We are posting images of the skates and collecting feedback to make sure we make something our customers can feel involved in.
-Sometimes a pro skater wants one thing in particular; if the general public is echoing that feedback, you know you are headed in the right direction.
+We post images of the skates and collect feedback to ensure we make something our customers can feel involved in.
+Sometimes, a pro skater wants one thing in particular; if the general public echoes that feedback, you know you are headed in the right direction.

 Why did you decide to create a whole new aggressive skate?

-Rollerblade invented the category, and we decided we needed to create something really kick-ass and continue to be the foundation of the sport.
+Rollerblade invented the category, and we decided we needed to create something kick-ass and continue to be the foundation of the sport.
 All the skating categories are important to us, and we were due for a new product in this segment.
-We started with the Solo last because that skate fits so well and performs really well; it just needs some fundamental adjustments and parts redesigned.
+We started with the Solo last because that skate fits and performs well; it just needs some fundamental adjustments and redesigned parts.

-How long does the process take for a skate to be designed, sampled, and then finally released?
+How long does the process take for a skate to be designed, sampled, and finally released?

-Will this skate replace the New Jack, or will both skates be available for sale?
+Will this skate replace the New Jack, or will both be available for sale?

 This skate will replace the NJ skates.
-It’s going to be superior, and there was no point in making the NJ skates anymore.
+It will be superior, and there was no point in making the NJ skates anymore.
 We wanted to make something that works well and is simple and clean.
-Personally, I’m not into putting a skin over a shell.
+I’m not into putting a skin over a shell.
 It’s extra weight and adds to the complexity of manufacturing.

 Skating through Manhattan, New York City.

-Who is currently pro for Rollerblade on the aggressive side?
+Who is currently a pro for Rollerblade on the aggressive side?

 Sean Keane, Cameron Talbott, Maxime Genoud, Jeremy Suarez.
-We just picked up Philip Moore and Caleb Smith, who shreds everything from street/park to skating ultra distances.
+We just picked up Philip Moore and Caleb Smith, who shred everything from street/park to skating ultra distances.
 Sven Boekhorst says he is retired, but I ignore that; he is still one of the best in the world at 40 years old.
-The squad is super well rounded, and I think that’s important.
+The squad is super well-rounded, and I think that’s important.
 They’re all at different phases in their skating life.

 Links